 Do not entirely rely on the things the teacher will present to you.
 You also have to investigate on your own by checking their grades and performance beforehand.
 You can do this by reading the comments on the report card or viewing the school’s student portal.
 Make sure to research and study what the academic benchmarks should be depending on your child’s school level and cross-check this with what they’re doing in school.

-Also, come up with a list of questions, you can ask the teacher so that you can have a better picture of your child’s performance.
+In addition, come up with a list of questions you can ask the teacher so that you can have a better picture of your child’s performance.
 Some of these include the following:

 - Does my child submit his homework on time?